 It’s normal to lose about 100 strands (out of 100,000) of hair each day due to natural shedding.
 During the hair’s natural growth cycle, those shed hairs are being replaced constantly.
 Because of the constant regrowth, you’re not likely to notice.Whether you want to avoid future thinning or undo some damage that’s already been done, there’s a tool that’ll help you improve your growth cycle.
 Continue reading while we explain how you can use a derma roller for hair loss.

 Hair loss, however, is a completely different ballgame.
 Men and women can lose hair to stress, thyroid disease, genetics, anemia, and low vitamin levels just to name a few.
 It’s important to consult with a doctor when you notice thinning or balding, as these symptoms can be related to a more serious problem.

-In this article we’re going to review the 5 Best Derma Roller for Hair Loss.
+In this article we’re going to check out evidence on whether or not these really work.
+Then, we jump into reviews of the 5 best derma rollers for hair loss.
 After that we’ll get into more information about derma rollers.
 We’ll discuss how to use them, and methods you should try.